gbroques/ose-workbench-platform/docs/pages/workbench_planning/deciding_on_a_machine.rst

 Deciding on a Machine
 =====================
-OSE Workbenches should generally be centered around **one** OSE machine in the `Global Village Construction Set (GVCS) <https://wiki.opensourceecology.org/wiki/Global_Village_Construction_Set>`_.
+OSE Workbenches generally center around **one** machine in the `Global Village Construction Set (GVCS) <https://wiki.opensourceecology.org/wiki/Global_Village_Construction_Set>`_.

-Examples of OSE machines in the GVCS include:
+Examples of machines in the GVCS include:

 * `Tractors <https://wiki.opensourceecology.org/wiki/LifeTrac>`_
 * `Compressed Earth Brick (CEB) Presses <https://wiki.opensourceecology.org/wiki/CEB_Press>`_
 * `Power Cubes <https://wiki.opensourceecology.org/wiki/Power_Cube>`_
 * and `3D Printers <https://wiki.opensourceecology.org/wiki/3D_Printer>`_

-The first step in workbench planning is deciding on the machine the workbench will be focused on.
+The first step in workbench planning is deciding on a machine to focus on.

 The goal of an OSE workbench should be to stream-line the design of machine variants.